hps/heartland-tokenization/README.md

 $ npm run build
 ```

+`npm run build` will perform the following tasks:

+1. Clean the `./dist/` directory.
+2. Builds the Typescript files into `./dist/securesubmit.js` using `tsconfig.json`.
+3. Lints the Typescript files according to `tslint.json`.
+4. Minifies `./dist/securesubmit.js` into `./dist/securesubmit.min.js`.
+5. Copies the needed `field.html` and `index.html` files into `./dist/`.

 ## Development

 The tokenization library is built in Typescript.
 The Typescript compiler is available as an add-on for Visual Studio, but it can also be installed independently.
 This library's `package.json` file also pulls down a copy of the Typescript compiler on `npm install`, which allows it to be used by calling `./node_modules/bin/tsc`.